benw000/Object-Detection/README.md

 Utils we will need:

--initial human annotation: take frames folder, then for each of train, test, valid, does initial YOLO inference, using data/temp folder as project/name, then puts txt labels where they need to be and deletes project/name. then passes through human checking, then packages up test and valid as yolo ready with yaml

 -training YOLO: give the training set images and labels paths, num epochs, model path. package into YOLO format with yaml then train for those epochs, output path of newest model. use 'model' folder as project